19 Freelance Statistics 2026 – Facts & Global Trends

 Source: Forbes

-66% Of The Employees Said That Finding Enough Work Is The Biggest Challenge As A Freelancer
+12. 66% Of The Employees Said That Finding Enough Work Is The Biggest Challenge As a Freelancer

 Most employees prefer a job over freelancing as it provides them with a stable income, and they find it difficult to find enough work.

-Other major concerns of the employees were managing an irregular income, managing irregular work, managing expectations with clients, and more.
+Other major concerns for employees included managing irregular income, irregular work, and client expectations, among others.

 According to employees, the top challenges of working freelance are as follows: